In this article

 - Increased employee productivity: The myth that remote workers are lazy is just that a myth.
-Employees who skip the long commute and open office plans are able to focus on their work and productivity increases.
+Employees who skip the long commute and open office plans can focus on their work and productivity increases.

-- Increased employee satisfaction and better employee retention: Employee retention is one of the hardest problems to solve for all businesses.
+- Increased employee satisfaction and better employee retention: Employee retention is one of the biggest problems for all businesses.
 It's common knowledge that the longer an employee stays at a company, the more valuable they become.
-By allowing team members to work remotely, you give them more work life balance which leads to increased employee satisfaction.
+By allowing team members to work remotely, you give them more work-life balance, leading to increased employee satisfaction.

 - Better networked employees: Many professional development and networking opportunities are hard to juggle alongside a traditional 9-to-5 job.
-The flexibility that remote work provides makes it easier fo employees to fit things into their schedule.
+The flexibility that remote work provides makes it easier for employees to fit things into their schedules.

-- Lower carbon footprint: Less employees commuting means less greenhouse gas emissions.
-By supporting remote work, you are demonstrating that you care about the environment to potential employees and customers.
+- Lower carbon footprint: Fewer employees commuting means less greenhouse gas emissions.
+By supporting remote work, you demonstrate that you care about the environment to potential employees and customers.